carlosperate/awesome-microbit/README.md

 	- [MakeCode Windows 10 App](https://www.microsoft.com/store/productId/9PJC7SV48LCX) - Windows 10 application for micro:bit MakeCode.
 - [Open Roberta Lab](http://lab.open-roberta.org) - Block programming environment design for programming robots, it also supports the micro:bit by generating MicroPython.
 - [EduBlocks](https://microbit.edublocks.org) - Blocks interface that provides a transitioning experience from Scratch to Python.
 - [MicroBlocks](http://microblocks.fun) - A visual programming language inspired by Scratch that runs right inside microcontroller boards such as the micro:bit.
+- [Scratch 3.0](https://scratch.mit.edu/microbit) - The new version of Scratch is officially compatible with the micro:bit via their Scratch Link plug-in.

 The following editors are no longer maintained:
 - [Microsoft Blocks](https://www.microbit.co.uk/app/#create:xczaux) - Block interface that produces Touch Develop code.
 No longer in development and it's recommended to use MakeCode instead.
 - [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - Graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
 This editor is no longer maintained.

-##### Scratch Extensions
+##### Scratch 2 Extensions

 - [Scratch for BBC micro:bit](http://www.picaxe.com/BBC-microbit) - Using micro:bit with Scratch / S2Bot as a Bluetooth 'games controller' (needs specific BLED112 Bluetooth dongle).
 - [ScratchX micro:bit extension](https://llk.github.io/microbit-extension/) - Lets you control your micro:bit wirelessly using Scratch programming blocks.